 Absolutely.
 While I’ve seen nicer cops let people go with a warning for traffic warrants, it isn’t uncommon for a person in a routine stop to be arrested for an old warrant.
-Even celebrities such as Suge Knight and Flavor Flav aren’t immune to arrest due to warrants in Las Vegas.
+Even celebrities such as Flavor Flav aren’t immune to arrest due to warrants in Las Vegas.

 How do I get a warrant off of my record?

 Pay it!
 If it’s more than a few months old, there’s a good chance that it has been handed off to a collection agency to hound you for it.
 Here is the official court website, with information on how to remove a warrant.
 Once you pay it, there may be a 48-hour delay before the warrant is marked as cleared.

 There have been amnesty programs in the Vegas Valley in recent years, offering reduced fees and payment programs.
 These typically happen at the beginning of the calendar year.
 If you see one of these being promoted, take advantage of it.

 It’s sad that a simple traffic stop can wreak havoc in a person’s life.
 It’s also unfortunate that a traffic warrant can prevent a person from getting a job.
 How can a person pay a ticket if they can’t get a job to earn money to pay it?
 Even though the system seems screwy, it’s the state of things and probably won’t change anytime soon.
 The best advice I can give is do your best to stick to the rules of the road, and if you get a ticket, get it out of your hair as soon as possible.